phonegap/blog/_posts/blog/2015/2015-05-19-phonegap-app-desktop-0-1-6.md

 PhoneGap Desktop App 0.1.6 Beta is now available!

-## Installation ##
+## Installation

 Download and install PhoneGap Desktop App 0.1.6 Beta release:

 - __OS X__: Download [PhoneGap Desktop 0.1.6 for OS X](https://github.com/phonegap/phonegap-app-desktop/releases/download/0.1.6/PhoneGapDesktop.dmg)
 - __Windows__: Download [PhoneGap Desktop 0.1.6 for Windows](https://github.com/phonegap/phonegap-app-desktop/releases/download/0.1.6/PhoneGapSetup.exe)

-_If you have an issue with PhoneGap Desktop's auto-updater, we recommend that you manually update using the download links provided above._
+_Note:_ If you have an issue with PhoneGap Desktop's auto-updater, we recommend that you manually update using the download links provided above.

-## What's New ##
+## What's New

 This release was mostly about cleaning up some technical debt and adding analytics.